The UAE and Belgium look to the UK to boost AML/CFT controls

 AML/CTF international cooperation is growing with Belgium, the United Kingdom (UK), and the United Arab Emirates (UAE) taking a collaborative approach to improving Belgium & UAE AML, CFT, & KYC controls to combat financial crime, enhance money-laundering controls, and improve information sharing.

-UAE’s Executive Office of Anti-Money Laundering and Counter-Terrorism Financing (the AML Executive Office), established earlier this year, is working with Her Majesty’s Revenue and Customs (HRMC) and the Serious and Organised Crime Network (SOCnet) to address AML/CFT challenges and best practices.
+On June 21, the UK and the UAE announced that they had completed a two-week-long conference focused on improving the UAE’s money-laundering controls.
+The UAE’s Executive Office of Anti-Money Laundering and Counter-Terrorism Financing (the AML Executive Office), established earlier this year, is collaborating with Her Majesty’s Revenue and Customs (HMRC) and the Serious and Organised Crime Network (SOCnet) to address AML/CFT challenges and promote best practices.

 UAE’s AML Executive Office was established to oversee the implementation of its National AML/CTF Strategy.
 The latter aims to tackle the concerns raised by FATF last year, as it placed the country under a year-long observation period.
 The AML Executive Office carries out its mandate in conjunction with the UAE’s existing National Committee for Combating Money Laundering and the Financing of Terrorism and Illegal Organisations (NAMLCFTC) and the Ministry of Foreign Affairs.